Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 As the `Doctor` class needs to know the `String` name of the service it validates to get the corresponding [`Dependency`](#dependency) instance for the specific `CoolService`, the `Doctor` class uses the new `ServiceNameMapper` class to unmap the `serviceName` value of the `CoolService`.

-It is worth mentioning that currently the `CoolService` is an interface and should be updated to be an abstract class, so that there is no need to redefine the `serviceName` for each ancestor.
+It is worth mentioning that currently the `CoolService` is an interface and should be updated to be an abstract class so that there is no need to redefine the `serviceName` for each ancestor.

 Consider the following class diagram that describes the structure of the updated `Metrics CLI` package:
 ![Metrics CLI class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/doctor_output_design/metrics/cli/docs/features/doctor_output_improvements/diagrams/metrics_cli_class_diagram.puml)